s-ccs/s-ccs.github.io/philosophy.md

 @def tags = ["rules", "lab", "code", "conduct"]

 # LAB Philosophy

+A lab philosophy defines it's values and to some degree, it's rules.
+The set of following points is an ongoing discussion - as a lab evolves, it's culture evolves and adapts to the needs and cultures of the members defining it.

+## Core Values
+1. Be kind.

-1. Think for yourself.
+1. Think for yourself; question authority

-2. Be bold, question the authority.

-3. Be kind.

-4. Be honest.
+1. Be honest.

+1. Seek truth.

 ## Lab culture